Artists Space

 Artists Space presents the first US survey of photographer David Armstrong (1954–2014).
 Portraits will illuminate Armstrong’s studied and experimental approach to the medium centered on an expansive deployment of portraiture, through which he transformed seemingly mundane landscapes, still lifes, and fashion imagery into vessels of intimacy, desire, and loss.

-The exhibition brings together 80 photographs made between the 1990s and the 2010s, comprising primarily vintage prints.
-Portraits will include sequences that closely echo those that the artist developed in his photographic workbooks and earlier shows, while also including a major installation first shown in 2004.
+The exhibition brings together over 90 photographs made between the 1990s and the 2010s, comprising primarily vintage prints.
+Portraits will include sequences that closely echo those that the artist developed in his photographic workbooks and earlier shows, while also including a major installation first staged in 2004.
 The exhibition will trace Armstrong’s artistic progression and the ways in which he mined his own aesthetic foundations to find new directions forward.
+Co-organized by Artists Space Executive Director & Chief Curator Jay Sanders and Deputy Director Kelly Taxter, the exhibition has been realized in close collaboration with the David Armstrong Archive on behalf of the Estate.

 An out-of-focus photograph of a wooden chair in a golden-lit room decorated with curtains, a carpet, and a framed artwork leaning against the back wall.

 © David Armstrong.
-Courtesy of the David Armstrong Estate
+Courtesy of the Estate of David Armstrong

 [An out-of-focus photograph of a wooden chair in a golden-lit room decorated with curtains, a carpet, and a framed artwork leaning against the back wall.]